 Running security investigations is a critical part of what vulnerability management, security operations, and other teams do in information security.
 However, with workloads moving to cloud and with developers and IT teams controlling access to cloud accounts, it isn’t easy for security to search what assets exists, what are their dependencies, and how secure is the setup.

-As a cloud security architect, VMware Secure State helps you ensure that teams in the security department have deep visibility into cloud accounts and are fully equipped to run investigations.
+As a cloud security architect, CloudHealth Secure State helps you ensure that teams in the security department have deep visibility into cloud accounts and are fully equipped to run investigations.
 This means giving you a solution to visually search information, build custom rules that notify your teams every time something happens, and finally, take actions based on the situation.
 This is kin to giving you a personal search assistant that does things on your behalf in time of an emergency.

-So, in the Salt vulnerability scenario above, with VMware Secure State’s easy search access, vulnerability management teams were able to quickly find which environments had Salt masters and if any of those servers had Salt ports open to the internet.
+So, in the Salt vulnerability scenario above, with CloudHealth Secure State’s easy search access, vulnerability management teams were able to quickly find which environments had Salt masters and if any of those servers had Salt ports open to the internet.
 This ensured that security teams were able to minimize risk in case of an emergency without having to contact individual account owner teams.

 Step up your cloud security game